WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 Full readings: Exodus 12.
 1-8, 11-14; Psalm 116; 1Corinthians 11.
 23-26; St. John 13.
 1-15.

 If we take seriously living with God and unto God, this night ushers in the most holy time of the Christian year.
 It is a privileged time for it gives us the opportunity for the next three days to live completely with Him, as everything else fades into oblivion.
 The Church’s liturgy is so structured that we can all share in the events of our Christ’s life from Holy Thursday to Easter, (the Triduum).
-To-night we are with Our Lord as He washes the disciples’ feet, institutes the Holy Eucharist, prays in the garden of Gethesemane before being arrested there and taken to Gabbatha where during the night He is beaten most mercilessly, and subjected to all kinds of inhumane acts.
+To-night we are with Our Lord as He washes the disciples’ feet, institutes the Holy Eucharist, prays in the garden of Gethesemane in the Synoptic Gospels before being arrested there and taken to Gabbatha where during the night He is beaten and subjected to all kinds of inhumane acts.
 No wonder He has very little strength to carry the cross outside the city for His crucifixion in the Marcan and Matthean tradition!
-We too will go to Golgotha, and through our tears and fasting and prayers kneel before the altar of Repose until we are exhausted also this night.
+We too will go to Golgotha, and through our tears, fasting and prayers kneel before the altar of Repose until we are exhausted also this night.